g-uva/GreenDIGIT-CIM/README.md

 - Docker support is available for easy deployment.

 ### Integration & Next Steps
+- [ ] Separate DB from API, because I am guessing that if we rebuild using Docker, this will reset the DB @goncalo.
 - [ ] Step by step tutorial for: (1) run uvicorn locally, (2) running Dockerfile (server context), showing the endpoints (UI, OpenAPI, and others)
 - [ ] Integrate in the server :point_right: mc-a4.lab.uvalight.net
 - [ ] Integrate `POST` service for CNR database—do this programmatically.